fossadev/fossabot-docs/docs/variables/twitchreward.md

 :::

-Returns the same as `$(twitchreward.queue_depth)`: the number of unfulfilled redemptions for the reward.
+Returns the same as `$(twitchreward.queue_depth)`, the number of unfulfilled redemptions for the reward.

 #### Parameters